 However there was one thing I’ve wanted forever… and that was easy access to screwdrivers upon sight.
 I thought perhaps hanging them from the pegboard could work, but after not having the right brackets, I decided to just make my own DIY Wood screwdriver organizer from some scrap wood!

-And oh my goodness… it ended up exactly what I wanted for absolutely FREE, with of course, a reclaimed look I favor anyway!
+And oh my goodness… it ended up exactly what I wanted for absolutely FREE, with of course, a reclaimed look I favour anyway!

-So this post shares the outcome of the table, AND my pretty DIY wood screwdriver organizer!
+So this post shares the outcome of the new work table, AND my pretty DIY wood screwdriver organizer!

-As much as I love working with cordless drills, sometimes you just need to do a little something by hand.
-So if all your screwdrivers are hiding in a drawer you may want to consider doing something similar.
+If all your screwdrivers are hiding in a drawer, you may want to consider doing something similar.